-This probiotic strain is well-tested and known to provide relief from bloating and abdominal pain as well to improve bowel movements.
-This probiotic is named as such because it thrives most in the intestines of babies to help break down lactic acid within breast milk.
+This probiotic strain is well-tested and known to relieve bloating and abdominal pain and improve bowel movements.
+This probiotic is named as such because it thrives most in babies’ intestines to help break down lactic acid within breast milk.
 However, it can still give great overall benefits for infants and adults alike.

 5. Bifidobacterium lactis

-These probiotic bacteria are present in large amounts within our intestine and colon as it aids in the absorption of nutrients as well as the breakdown of body waste.
+These probiotic bacteria are present in large amounts within our intestine and colon as it aids in the absorption of nutrients and the breakdown of body waste.
 Aside from its digestive benefits, it is also proven to increase immunity, lower cholesterol, and fight cancerous tumors.

 6. Lactobacillus plantarum

-This beneficial Gram-positive bacteria aids in digestion and helps in maintaining a healthy gut.
-Aside from giving relief from common digestive problems like gas, bloating, cramping, constipation and diarrhea, it also enhances immune function, promotes brain development, reduces inflammation, and improves cognitive health.
+This beneficial Gram-positive bacteria aids digestion and helps maintain a healthy gut.
+Aside from relieving common digestive problems like gas, bloating, cramping, constipation, and diarrhea, it also enhances immune function, promotes brain development, reduces inflammation, and improves cognitive health.